-Optimal for bioanalytical assays to measure the levels of cetuximab and biosimilar products in preclinical research and clinical trials
+Ideal for bioanalytical assays to measure the levels of cetuximab and biosimilar products in preclinical research and clinical trials

-Ready-made recombinant, anti-idiotypic monoclonal antibodies, highly specific for the chimeric antibody drug cetuximab (Erbitux®).
+Ready-made recombinant, anti-idiotypic monoclonal antibodies, highly specific for the chimeric antibody drug cetuximab (Erbitux).

-Product codes: HCA220, HCA221, HCA221P, HCA222, HCA223
+Catalog Numbers: HCA220, HCA221, HCA221P, HCA222, HCA223

-Product code: HCA228, HCA228P
+Catalog Numbers: HCA228, HCA228P

-|Product Code||Clone||Antibody Specificity||Binding Type||Format||Affinity KD, nM||Assay Development Recommendations|
+|Catalog #||Clone||Antibody Specificity||Binding Type||Format||Affinity KD, nM||Assay Development Recommendations|

 PK bridging ELISA

-Capture antibody with HCA221 or HCA228
+capture antibody with HCA221 or HCA228

-PK bridging ELISA with HCA220
+PK bridging ELISA detection antibody with HCA220

-|1.7*||PK bridging ELISA with HCA220|
+|1.73||PK bridging ELISA detection antibody with HCA220|

-|393||PK bridging ELISA with HCA220
+|393||PK bridging ELISA detection antibody with HCA220|

 1 F=DYKDDDDK-tag H=His-6-tag;

 2 HCA228 binds to an epitope outside the infliximab binding site.
 This epitope is shared with the chimeric antibody cetuximab.

-*Affinity measured in the monovalent Fab format
+3 Affinity measured in the monovalent Fab format

 Schematic image of PK Bridging ELISA.
 Anti-idiotypic capture antibody, Fab format (purple), monoclonal antibody drug (gold), anti-idiotypic detection antibody, Ig format (blue), labeled with HRP

-In figure 1, Anti-Cetuximab Antibody clone AbD19834 (HCA220) was coated on a microtiter plate at 1.0 µg/ml and left over night.
+In figure 1, Anti-Cetuximab Antibody clone AbD19834 (HCA220) was coated on a microtiter plate at 1.0 µg/ml and left overnight.
 Washing and blocking was performed with 5% BSA in PBST.
 Cetuximab titrated into 10% human serum was added.
-Detection was performed using HRP conjugated anti-cetuximab antibody clone AbD19830_hIgG1 (HCA221P) diluted to 2 µg/ml in HISPEC buffer (BUF049), plus QuantaBlu™ fluorogenic peroxidase substrate.
+Detection was performed using HRP conjugated Anti-Cetuximab Antibody clone AbD19830_hIgG1 (HCA221P) at 2 µg/ml in HISPEC Assay Diluent (BUF049), plus QuantaBlu Fluorogenic Peroxidase Substrate.
 Data are shown as the mean of three measurements.

 Three anti-cetuximab antibodies in IgG1 format are available, each with a different affinity for the target, allowing the ADA assay to be tailored to the specific needs of the developer.